mehrshad-kh/shell/README.md

 to be used on macOS.

 ## Explanation
-The repository contains the following scrips:
+The repository contains the following scripts:
 + chrono.sh
 + compile\_tex.sh
 + dedosify.sh